 There are some restrictions on foreigners’ ability to establish a current bank account, and legal residents and Emiratis can access loans under more favorable terms than non-residents.

 Foreign Exchange and Remittances

 Foreign Exchange Policies

 According to the IMF, the UAE has no restrictions on making payments and transfers for international transactions, except security-related restrictions.
-Currencies are traded freely at market-determined prices.
+Currencies trade freely at market-determined prices.
 The UAE dirham has been pegged to the dollar since 2002.
 The mid-point between the official buying and selling rate for the dirham (AED or Dhs) is fixed at AED 3.6725 per USD.

 Sovereign Wealth Funds

-In 2008, ADIA agreed to act alongside the IMF as co-chair of the International Working Group of sovereign wealth funds, which eventually became the International Forum of Sovereign Wealth Funds (IFSWF).
+In 2008, ADIA agreed to act alongside the IMF as co-chair of the International Working Group of Sovereign Wealth Funds, which eventually became the International Forum of Sovereign Wealth Funds (IFSWF).
 Comprising representatives from 31 countries, the IFSWF was created to demonstrate that sovereign wealth funds had robust internal frameworks and governance practices, and that their investments were made only on an economic and financial basis.

 7. State-Owned Enterprises